conniedixon/i-fancy-restaurant/README.md

 ## Usage

-`npm start` will open a local server
+`npm start` will open a local server.
 This website is hosted at https://i-fancy.herokuapp.com/

 ### Features